Scion FR-S Performance

 Acceleration and Power

-The 2014 Scion FR-S has a 2.0-liter, horizontally-opposed four-cylinder engine that generates 200 horsepower at 7,000 rpm and 151 pound-feet of torque at 6,600 rpm.
+The 2015 Scion FR-S has a 2.0-liter four-cylinder engine that generates 200 horsepower and 151 pound-feet of torque.
 A six-speed manual transmission is standard and a six-speed automatic transmission is optional.
-The 2014 Scion FR-S gets up to 25/34 mpg city/highway, which is better than many affordable sports cars’ fuel economy.
+The 2015 Scion FR-S gets up to 25/34 mpg city/highway, which is good for the class.

 - "The smooth six-speed manual transmission's weighty feel invites accurate rev-matched shifts.
 The paddle-actuated automatic gearbox does it all for you with impressive hastiness, particularly in Sport mode (engineers wouldn't divulge actual shift times), and should easily appease the growing number of driving enthusiasts who toil through gridlock on a daily basis." -- Motor Trend (2013)